jarradraumati/wacky_racer_2013/README.md

 $ make debug
 ```

-Credit to [Michael Hayes](https://github.com/mph-/) from the Electrical and Computer Department at University of Canterbury for the submodules and make system.
+Credit to [Michael Hayes](https://github.com/mph-/) from the Electrical and Computer Department at University of Canterbury for the submodules, make system and support for us to get through this project.

 ### Driving GIT